 Carpal Tunnel Release

 Carpal tunnel release surgery may be done as an open procedure or endoscopically.
 The endoscopic carpal tunnel release involves making a small 1.5cm incision in the palm or the distal wrist crease and introducing a small endoscopic camera under the transverse carpal ligament.
 The transverse carpal ligament (the roof of the tunnel) is cut across its entire length.
 An open carpal tunnel release is done through a slightly larger incision.
 In this case, the transverse carpal ligament is cut through direct visualization.
 Either way, this allows the tunnel to open up and decompresses the median nerve.
 It is important to note that cutting this ligament will not cause any loss of strength or function.
 Full recovery after surgery takes about a month.
 Your wrist and hand will be bandaged after surgery.
-After 2-3 days you will remove the bandage and cover the incision with a Nexcare bandage.
+After two to three days you will remove the bandage and cover the incision with a Nexcare bandage.
 Two weeks after surgery you will be seen in the office and have your sutures removed.
-At this point you can return to normal activities as tolerated.
-Generally, formal physical therapy usually is not part of your recovery.
+At this point, you can return to normal activities as tolerated.
+Generally, formal physical therapy is not part of your recovery.

 Endoscopic picture of transverse carpal ligament

 Our world-class orthopedic surgeons have years of experience treating wrist conditions.
 We believe that even the simplest problems should be evaluated by a specialist.